Troop-364/T364-web/docs/pizza-oven-merit-badge/index.md

       nearby throughout the entire cook.
     </p>

-    <h3>Assemble the Pizza on the Platform</h3>
+    <h3>Assemble the Pizza on the Snowshoe grill</h3>
     <p>
-      Place the flattened dough on the woven square, then add sauce and toppings before it goes into the oven.
+      Place the flattened dough on snowshoe grill, then add sauce and toppings.
     </p>

-    <h3>Transfer to the Fire</h3>
+    <h3>Transfer to the Oven/h3>
     <p>
       Set the square directly onto the hot coals or hottest part of the oven.
-The stick square will burn away as the pizza cooks.
+The snowshoe grill should burn away as the pizza cooks.
     </p>

     <h3>Cook</h3>